1. Home

 Print

-Why is mass killing of poultry required?
+Why is mass killing of farm animals required?

 What are the animal welfare issues with ventilation shutdown?

-Ventilation shutdown causes prolonged suffering of birds before death.
-The effectiveness and time to death is variable depending on a number a factors, including the shed type, age and size of birds, the number of birds, the type of ventilation system, the ability to seal shed air inlets and environmental conditions like outside temperatures.
-In ideal conditions, it is thought that death in birds occurs in approximately 30 to 60 minutes [1, 2].
-Birds are therefore subjected to excessive heat for a prolonged period before losing consciousness as well as the time to loss of consciousness (followed by death) being unpredictable given the shed conditions.
-This prolonged time to loss of consciousness and unpredictability is unacceptable when compared to other depopulation methods such as using gas or foam (see below) in which unconsciousness can be achieved in minutes.
+Ventilation shutdown causes prolonged distress and suffering of animals before death.
+The effectiveness and time to death is variable depending on a number a factors, including the shed type, age and size of animals, the number of animals, the type of ventilation system, the ability to seal shed air inlets and environmental conditions like outside temperatures.

-The Australian Veterinary Emergency Plan for destruction of animals (AUSVETPLAN Edition 3.2) states that ventilation shutdown is an unacceptable method to depopulate birds given the animal welfare concerns and lack of scientific evidence around its effectiveness [6].
+The current Australian Veterinary Emergency Plan for destruction of animals (AUSVETPLAN Edition 3.2) states that ventilation shutdown is an unacceptable method to depopulate birds given the animal welfare concerns and lack of scientific evidence around its effectiveness [5].

 What are the alternatives of ventilation shutdown?